GabrielRamosGomes/game-tracker/server/api/igdb/TABLES-TODO.md

 ### Backup files

-- 1-phase-backup - Contains all tables from "Insert Independent Tables"
-- 1.5-phase-backup - All the above + game_engines & platforms & companies from dependent tables
+1.5-phase-backup - Contains all data from independent tables and dependent tables + all many-to-many tables from games table.